WNUE-FM

-WNUE-FM (98.1 MHz, "The JOY FM") is a listener-supported, non-commercial FM radio station broadcasting a Christian AC radio format.
+WNUE-FM (98.1 MHz, "The JOY FM") is a listener-supported, non-commercial radio station broadcasting a Christian AC radio format.
 Licensed to Deltona, Florida, it serves the Greater Orlando metropolitan area, Daytona Beach and the Space Coast.
 The station is owned by the Radio Training Network.

 WNUE-FM has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is on Pell Road in Farmton, Florida.

 History

 WRMF-FM

 The station signed on in September 1968 as WRMF-FM.
 It originally was licensed to Titusville and it broadcast on 98.3 with only 3,000 watts, a fraction of its current output.
 Its original owner was WRMF, Inc., which also owned WRMF 1060 AM (now WIXC).
 The two stations simulcast a Soft AC format.
 In 1972, WRMF-AM-FM switched to a Middle of the Road (MOR) format.
 Then in 1979, WRMF-AM-FM changed to a Beautiful Music format.
 However, the beautiful music sound was short-lived.

 Later that year, WRMF-FM flipped to Album-oriented rock (AOR) under the new call sign WAJX, while the AM station continued programming an easy listening sound.
 In 1986, WAJX flipped to Adult Top 40 under the new call sign WSCF.